gsanchietti/ns8-prometheus/README.md

 ## Configure

 Let's assume that the prometheus instance is named `prometheus1`.
-The instance doesn't start automatically, to enable it just run:
+The instance starts automatically, the create-module will:

-Example:

-    api-cli run module/prometheus1/configure-module --data '{}'

-The above command will:
 - generate a random URL to access prometheus
-- start and configure the prometheus instance
+- start and configure the prometheus instance to scrape local node_exporter

+HTTP to HTTPS redirect and Let's Encrypt certificate are disabled.

 Send a test HTTP request to the prometheus backend service: